 No, this does not mean that you have to share every personal thing going on in your life.
 This means that you need to show that you are just as human – even the flaws and accomplishments – as the next person.
 Don’t use jargon and big words in your communications just because you can – you aren’t trying to impress, you are trying to build a tribe built on trust and common goals.
 Answer emails and texts as soon as you are able – even if it’s just to say “I got your message and I will get back to you.”

-Just be you.
-This blatant authenticity will allow others to feel more comfortable around you and develop trust that will result in growing a tribe of Power Partners.
 Yes, there will be those who reject who you are but no one needs that kind of negative energy within their tribe anyway.
 By allowing yourself to be open and vulnerable, the right people will be more drawn to your energy and will want to get to know you better.

 Know Your Limitations